NOONOO, the story so far

 |Broomfield South SILC||Disability||Yorkshire & the Humber||West Yorkshire|

-The products we continue to sell constitute the few ranges we held back from the charity and form the basis for the new range of Noonoo products we are planning for launch in 2017.
+The products we continue to sell constitute the few ranges we held back from the charity and form the basis for the new range of NOONOO products we are planning for launch in the 2020s - space permitting.

 Watch this space and social media for updates.